-The primary disadvantage of within-subjects designs is that they can result in order effects.
-An order effect occurs when participants' responses in the various conditions are affected by the order of conditions to which they were exposed.
-One type of order effect is a carryover effect.
+The primary disadvantage of within-subjects designs is that they can result in carryover effects.
 A carryover effect is an effect of being tested in one condition on participants' behavior in later conditions.
 One type of carryover effect is a practice effect, where participants perform a task better in later conditions because they have had a chance to practice it.
 Another type is a fatigue effect, where participants perform a task worse in later conditions because they become tired or bored.
 Being tested in one condition can also change how participants perceive stimuli or interpret their task in later conditions.
-This type of effect is called a context effect (or contrast effect).
+This type of effect is called a context effect.
 For example, an average-looking defendant might be judged more harshly when participants have just judged an attractive defendant than when they have just judged an unattractive defendant.
 Within-subjects experiments also make it easier for participants to guess the hypothesis.
 For example, a participant who is asked to judge the guilt of an attractive defendant and then is asked to judge the guilt of an unattractive defendant is likely to guess that the hypothesis is that defendant attractiveness affects judgments of guilt.
 This knowledge could lead the participant to judge the unattractive defendant more harshly because he thinks this is what he is expected to do.
 Or it could make participants judge the two defendants similarly in an effort to be "fair."